 A Final Word

 Mount Tammany is a real hike, not just a gentle stroll.
-But if you bring decent hiking boots and stay on the marked trails, you’ll be rewarded by some fantastic views over the Delaware, and you’ll feel a lot fitter by the end!
+But if you bring decent hiking boots and stay on the marked trails, you’ll be rewarded with some fantastic views over Delaware, and you’ll feel a lot fitter by the end!